-Based upon the history of how the breed was developed as well as test crosses, the color genes present in Seraphim are: Recessive Red (or yellow), Satinette Piebald, White Flight, White-sides, and some unknown genetic factor(s) connected to the White-Sides gene that turn the tail white—-“tail-whitening” genes.
-Until these genes are precisely located and defined by DNA sequencing, this description is the best we can do.
-As for color, Seraphim MUST be visual recessive red or yellow as juveniles, and the color distribution MUST be specifically in the Satinette pattern, i.e. colored wing shields and tail.
+Based upon the history of how the breed was developed as well as test crosses, the color genes known to be present in Seraphim are: Recessive Red (or yellow), Satinette Piebald, White Flight, White-Sides, and some unknown genetic factor(s) connected to the White-Sides gene that turn the tail white – “tail-whitening” genes.
+This combo is “The Seraphim Color Gene Complex.”
+As for visual color, Seraphim MUST at first be recessive red or yellow as juveniles, and the color distribution MUST be specifically in the Satinette pattern, i.e. colored wing shields and tail.
 The head, neck and body are piebald (white), along with the 10 primary flight feathers.
-The Satinette pattern does not have to be perfect (it is difficult to breed a perfectly marked Satinette), but the pattern must be obvious.
+The Satinette pattern does not have to be perfect in young birds (it is difficult to breed a perfectly marked Satinette), but the pattern must be apparent.
 If a youngster has markings inconsistent with standard Satinette, one must consider the possibility that the Seraph Color Gene Complex has been corrupted and the parents are not Seraphim.
 With the first molt, red or yellow feathers are replaced completely with white (on occasion this may take two molts to get every red feather).
 Typically a Seraph is pure white by 6 months of age.

 The above 2012 photo of a rather petrified little Seraph demonstrates the Satinette pattern of the juvenile: red wing shield and tail, white everyplace else.
 Note that the pigment distribution is different in this baby, and muted compared to the other (may be dilute, i.e. yellow.)
 The red may be spread and pure, or it may be faint with just the tips of the feathers affected, or some pattern in-between as in this case, but it MUST be in this Satinette distribution.
 The Satinette markings are perfect in this baby – there are no mis-marks in the white feathers of the body, neck, and head – but perfection is not required (only desired) in the phenotype (appearance), as long as the proper genotype (the necessary genes for the basic Satinette pattern) is present.
 You can see this baby is a “lace-wing, lace-tail” specimen now, but you won’t be able to tell that in five months when it turns white.
-With known Seraph parents, the presence of this Satinette pattern in recessive red confirms the pedigree of the young Seraph.
+With known Seraph parents, the presence of the Satinette pattern in recessive red or yellow confirms the color pedigree of the young Seraph.

 David Coster M.D.